 Carly Z: Carly Z grew up hoping to someday have gadgets as cool as on Star Trek.
 While she’s still waiting for a transporter beam to be created, the fact that video chatting and tablet computing are no longer science fiction makes her insanely happy.

 If it’s remotely fitness or health-related, Carly is game to try it.
 She also reads voraciously and is grateful for the invention of ebooks, as she was rapidly running out of space for both books and basic necessities like food.
 When she’s not working, she spends as much time as possible outside hiking or fishing with her son.

 She lives in NJ and would like to remind everyone there is more to the state than the Turnpike, and no, the entire shore is not what they showed on MTV.

-Michael Anderson – [Our resident music authority and all-around Gaming Guru!] – Despite living in New York’s ‘Southern Tier’ (more precisely the ‘Crystal City’ of Corning) for nearly a year, Mike and his family still consider themselves Massachusetts natives.
+Michael Anderson: Despite living in New York’s ‘Southern Tier’ (more precisely the ‘Crystal City’ of Corning), Mike and his family still consider themselves Massachusetts natives.
 They love the vineyards and hiking and climbing offered by the Finger Lakes, but miss the Boston influence on arts and shopping.
-Mike made the move to work as a Statistician with Corning Incorporated, famous for products such as Pyrex and Corelle, but now the biggest maker of optical fiber, LCD flat panel glass and ceramic filters for car and truck engines.
+Mike made the move to work as a Statistician with Corning Incorporated, famous for products such as Pyrex and Corelle, but now the biggest maker of optical fiber, LCD flat panel glass, and ceramic filters for car and truck engines.

 While not crunching numbers for Corning, Mike and the family enjoy spending time outdoors and generally doing stuff together – anything from hiking and biking to watching movies and playing board games or thrashing around playing Guitar Hero World Tour.